Scervantes111/PersonalSal2.0/README.md

 And what better way than to contribute to the open source community and get your github profile activity looking healthy.

+# How to get involved

+Within the discord community, please tag chris sean in your comment and pass him your username.

 # Current Projects

 ## Portfolio